 CyberScoop was not able to confirm NSO’s role in the capture of El Chapo.
 However, the Mexican government has been using advanced spyware against drug lords since at least 2013, and has a $20 million contract with NSO Group.

-CyberScoop’s sources also say there is no mention of Mexican activists or journalists being targeted with the company’s multimillion-dollar malware despite news reports highlighting the malware’s use.
+CyberScoop’s sources also say the company is avoiding mentions in its sales pitch of Mexican activists or journalists being targeted with the company’s multimillion-dollar malware, despite news reports highlighting the malware’s use.

 Francisco Partners, which owns and invests in a large portfolio of tech and security companies, is reportedly targeting over $3 billion in sales for 2017.
 The equity firm has invested in and acquired over 150 technology companies in 15 years.